Superuser666-Sigil/SigilDERG-Finetuner/README.md

 ## Dataset

 The default configuration uses `ammarnasr/the-stack-rust-clean`, a cleaned subset of Rust code from The Stack dataset.
-The enhanced data filter (`data_filters.py`) supports:
+The enhanced data filter (`data_filters.py`) supports advanced filtering options.

 `rust_qlora/datasets/loader.py` wraps all dataset loading logic (cached vs streaming) into a single module so training scripts only need to request a dataset object.
 It automatically applies filtering, pre-tokenization, worker overrides, and shuffling warnings to keep behaviour consistent across configs.